 All of the below play important roles within an HRIS business and/or project.
 These positions mainly fall under permanent employment.
-They can however, be utilised as key members of project teams too.
+They can, however, be utilised as key members of project teams too.
 All of the below may have to “wear multiple hats” depending on the system and company sector.
-They do still all play a vital role to the success of the system within the business no matter how big or small.
+They still all play a vital role in the success of the system within the business no matter how big or small.

 HRIS (Systems) Manager